Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Abstract

 \section{Abstract}

 This paper identifies a property of delay-robustness in distributed supervisory control of discrete-event systems (DES) with communication delays.
-In previous work by Cai et al. a distributed supervisory control problem has been investigated on the assumption that inter-agent communications take place with negligible delay.
+In previous work a distributed supervisory control problem has been investigated on the assumption that inter-agent communications take place with negligible delay.
 From an applications viewpoint it is desirable to relax this constraint and identify communicating distributed controllers which are delay-robust, namely logically equivalent to their delay-free counterparts.
 For this we introduce inter-agent channels modeled as 2-state automata, compute the overall system behavior, and present an effective computational test for delay-robustness.
 From the test it typically results that the given delay-free distributed control is delay-robust with respect to certain communicated events, but not for all, thus distinguishing events which are not delay-critical from those that are.
-Another test is proposed to identify whether or not an uncontrollable event, which cannot be re-transmitted until its communication channel becomes available, will be blocked.
 The approach is illustrated by a workcell model with three communicating agents.